BradFitz66/DQRS/README.md

 This is the main repository for my reverse engineering project of Dragon Quest Heroes: Rocket Slime in Love2D.
 It's in very early stages but contains an almost fully complete character controller of Rocket and a basic Platypunk NPC.

-Alot of the code for this is ugly since this projec was started 1-2 years ago before I had a good understanding of software architecture, etc. Cleaning up will be done every now and then and probably an entire partial rewrite to adopt an actual comprehensible architecture
+Alot of the code for this is ugly since this project was started 1-2 years ago before I had a good understanding of software architecture, etc. Cleaning up will be done every now and then and probably an entire partial rewrite to adopt an actual comprehensible architecture

 I'd also like to state that this is mostly a 'high level' reverse engineering and what I mean by that is that I'm just programming something that looks and acts similar to the original DS game, rather than a 1:1 copy.
 This is mostly because I do not have the necessary knowledge to analyze the game's assembly code to get a better understanding